rageofpaju/Metis_ENG/README.md

 I aimed to build a data pipeline, a simple web app, based on a dataset with topics labeled via a previously-built NLP model from my previous project, that suggests you  a possible dish that you can cook out of the ingredients you have.

-In a way, this is an extension of the NLP project, where I have built a topic model for a food.com recipe dataset to label each recipes with according topic.
+In a way, this is an extension of a [NLP project](https://github.com/rageofpaju/Metis_NLP) I have previously worked on, where I have built a topic model for a food.com recipe dataset to label each recipes with according topic.

 ## DATA
 - Original Source of data